doctrine/orm/docs/en/reference/working-with-objects.rst

     <?php
     $article = $entityManager->find('CMS\Article', 1234);
     $article->setHeadline('Hello World dude!');

     $article2 = $entityManager->find('CMS\Article', 1234);
     echo $article2->getHeadline();

 In this case the Article is accessed from the entity manager twice, but modified in between.
-Doctrine 2 realizes this and will only ever give you access to one instance of the Article with ID 1234, no matter how often do you retrieve it from the EntityManager and even no matter what kind of Query method you are using (find,
+Doctrine ORM realizes this and will only ever give you access to one instance of the Article with ID 1234, no matter how often do you retrieve it from the EntityManager and even no matter what kind of Query method you are using (find,